 | Transit damage risk | Real — unquantified until it happens | ✗ None |

 For a vessel that requires an oversized load permit in Texas, you’re looking at transport costs that can easily exceed the heat treating fee itself — before you factor in the return trip.
 On large vessels, on-site heat treating frequently comes out cheaper when the full cost picture is considered.
+If you landed here searching specifically for furnace PWHT options for a large vessel, start here first .
+For a detailed breakdown of how on-site PWHT jobs are priced, see why the on-site PWHT bid is the final number.

 Most industrial furnaces have fixed interior dimensions.
 A vessel that exceeds those dimensions simply cannot be furnace heat treated — not without cutting it apart, which defeats the purpose.
 For large pressure vessels in oil & gas and petrochemical applications, furnace size limits are a real constraint.